touno-io/gitlab-discovery/README.md

 Copyright (c) 2018 The Nuinalp Authors.
 All rights reserved.<br>
 Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.

+hr

+This project was generated with [NW.js with Vue](https://gitlab.com/patrickalima98/nwjs-with-vue/tree/typescript) using vue-cli.